ronaldbmz/python-api-challenge/README.md

 - We can observe that in case of both Northern and Southern as the Latitude increases there is very slight increase in Cloudiness%.
 - we can observe that in case of Northern as the Latitude increases there is very slight increase in Wind Speed but in case of Southern as the Latitude increases there is very slight decrease in Wind Speed.

+## VacationPy
+Completed and uploaded "vacation.py" jupyter notebook with first developing the heatmap geo chart across all the cities using google api key and also extracted the hotel information based on the ideal cities (with temp 70 tp 80, cloudiness equal to 0 and wind speed less than 10).